TilakChad/Huffman_Coding/README.md

  <br>
  <br>
- Huffman coding, by itself, doesn't do compression (althoug it produces compact code than its ascii counterpart).
+ Huffman coding, by itself, doesn't do compression (although it produces compact code than its ascii counterpart).
 It is used as a basis for other run length encoding and compression algorithms like lzw and inflate(used by png, zip, 7z and tar).
 <br>
 bit_pack does actual bit packing resulting actual encoded data in binary format.
 <br>